literature0305/coe_ctc/README.md

-# coe-ctc — SOTA CTC ASR Baseline on LibriSpeech
+# coe-ctc — SOTA CTC ASR Baseline + Chain-of-Encoders on LibriSpeech

-End-to-end CTC speech recognition baseline targeting **SOTA published numbers** on LibriSpeech (100h subset / 960h full / libri-light optional).
-Designed for AI-conference paper experiments (Chain-of-Encoders, CoE).
+End-to-end CTC speech recognition on LibriSpeech (100h subset / 960h full /
+libri-light optional).
+The repo ships **two** training paths from the same encoder code:

+1. **Plain CTC baselines** — Transformer / Conformer / Zipformer, targeting
+   published SOTA numbers (see table below).
+2. **Chain-of-Encoders (CoE)** — a weight-shared, multi-pass encoder with a cumulative time-mask schedule and inter-pass K/V conditioning.
+This is the proposed method for the accompanying paper.

 | Reference framework | Borrowed style                                              |
 | ------------------- | ----------------------------------------------------------- |